 They will study, research and apply principles of human genetics to living cells and use biological techniques to create antibiotics, insulin, hormones, and go beyond the classical treatment of diseases.

 Chemical engineers are more focused on determining and treating the genetic cause of an illness, and that’s why you can expect a salary of around 50.200 EUR/year.

-5. Become an Environmental and Healthcare Engineer
+5. Environmental and Healthcare Engineer

 You will find positions at NGOs, environmental consulting firms, as well as waste management companies.